MichAdebayo/Calculating-Free-to-Paid-Conversion-Rate-with-SQL/README.md

 # Calculating-Free-to-Paid-Conversion-Rate-with-SQL

-**Aim**

-The aim of this project is to calculate the conversion rate of students who transition from being free users to paid users after engaging with a course.
+The **aim** of this project is to calculate the conversion rate of students who transition from being free users to paid users after engaging with a course.
 This involves determining the fraction of students who convert to paying ones after starting a course on the platform.

 ## **Dataset**